-Final status (dead or alive) was modeled with eight generalized linear mixed-effect models (GLMMs) with binomial family distribution and scored with an Akaike Information Criterion corrected for small sample size (AICc).
-Explanatory variables included treatment, fish total length (mm), average water temperature over the treatment time (°C), boat movement (number of times the boat had to be moved by motor during the 2-hour treatment period), stringer material (cord vs metal), and stringer location (lower jaw vs operculum).
+family distribution and scored with an Akaike information criterion corrected for small sample size (AIC $c$).
+Explanatory variables included treatment, fish total length (mm), average water temperature over the treatment time (°C), boat movement (number of times the boat had to be moved by motor during the 2-h treatment period), stringer material (cord versus metal), and stringer location (lower jaw versus operculum).
 Interactions were included wherever logical, and all models had stringer pair included as a random effect.
-The small sample size correction was used as the highest-ranking model had a large number of parameters relative to the sample size (n/K <40), and models were considered significant with a $\Delta$ AICc $\leq$ 2 (Burnham and Anderson 2004).
+The small-sample-size correction was used as the highest-ranking model had a large number of parameters relative to the sample size (n/K < 40), and models were considered significant with a $\Delta AIC_c \le 2$ (Burnham and Anderson 2004).

-Finally, we used a one-way analysis of variance (ANOVA) to test for differences in body size between treatments.
-All tests were considered significant at $\alpha \leq 0.05$ .
-All means presented as +/- standard deviation.
+Finally, we used a one-way analysis of variance to test for differences in body size between treatments.
+All tests were considered significant at $\alpha \leq 0.05$.
+All values are presented as mean \pm standard deviation.